iamshreeyyy/hackxr/README.md

 # Upload and test with query
 python upload_pdf.py /path/to/policy.pdf "What is covered for cardiac surgery?"

+# Upload with detailed verification
+python detailed_upload.py /path/to/your/document.pdf "test query"
 ```

 ### Option 3: API Call